Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Method

 \subsection{Pose-aware Image Encoder (PE)}

-Recognizing that normal and anomaly actions notably differ in human pose, we devise a pose-aware image encoder that explicitly incorporates human pose to enhance behavior comprehension.
-For a given image $I$, a human key point detector~\cite{cao2017realtime} is utilized to obtain the related pose map $P$. $I$ and $P$ are separately fed into the Image Encoder to efficiently generate image embedding $f_I$ and pose embedding $f_P$.
+Considering that normal and anomaly actions notably differ in human pose, we devise a pose-aware image encoder that explicitly incorporates human pose to enhance behavior comprehension.
+For a given image $I$, a human key point detector~\cite{cao2017realtime} is utilized to obtain the pose map $P$.
+Given $P$, we extract pose-aware feature via the Pose Conv module, and then feed the feature into the image encoder to obtain $f_P$, while $I$ is directly input into the image encoder to extract image embedding $f_I$.
+The Pose Conv module comprises convolutional layers, batch normalization, and ReLU activation functions to align the input domain.

 {\bf Image Encoder.} Without loss of generality, we deploy Swin Transformer (Swin-B)~\cite{liu2021swin} as the Image Encoder.
-The input image ($I$ or $P$) is initially divided into non-overlapping patches, which are then linearly embedded.
-These embedded patches are subsequently processed by transformer blocks, comprising Multi-Mead Self-Attention and Feed Forward modules, to generate patch embeddings.
+The input image is initially divided into non-overlapping patches, which are then linearly embedded.
+These embedded patches are subsequently processed by transformer blocks, comprising Multi-Head Self-Attention and Feed Forward modules, to generate patch embeddings.
 Each patch embedding encapsulates the information of its corresponding patch.
 To aggregate the information from all patches, we compute the average of their features, referred to as the \texttt{[CLS]} embedding, and prepend it to the sequence.

-{\bf Pose-aware Cross-Attention.} Pose representation $f_P$, after being regularized by Layer Norm (LN), is integrated into the image representation through a multi-head Cross-Attention module (CA).
-The output ($f_{CA}$) of the Cross-Attention can be defined by the following equation:

-where $q,k,v$ are the query, key, and values matrices of the attention operation respectively, and $W_q, W_k, W_v$ are the weight matrices of the trainable linear projection layers.
-Then, we simply add the output of CA to the image embedding $f_I$.
-The new image representation of $I$, terms as $f_V = f_I + f_{CA}$.
+{\bf Pose-aware Cross-Attention.} Pose representation $f_P$, after being regularized by Layer Norm, is integrated into the image representation through a multi-head cross-attention module.
+The output ($f_{CA}$) of the cross-attention can be defined as: $f_{CA} = Softmax(\frac{{qk}^T}{\sqrt{d}}){v}$, where ${q} =W_q f_P, {k}=W_k f_I, {v}=W_v f_I$. $q,k,v$ are the query, key, and values matrices of the attention operation respectively, $d$ is the dimension of $k$, and $W_q, W_k, W_v$ are the weights of the linear layers.
+Then, we combine the output of CA with the image embedding as the pose-aware representation $f_V = f_I + f_{CA}$.